 It may seem like many of the best Birthday Freebie deals are for ages 13 and up.
 If you look around, there are some good deals for kids, too.
 We’ve rounded up some of our favorite Birthday Freebies that kids can get right here in the Twin Cities.

 How thrifty is it to simply discover a new outdoor play space?
-Our Parks Search is loaded with over 700 entries, the majority of which are completely free to visit.
-Looking for specifics like a beach & playground, a bike trail or the perfect spot to pitch a tent?
+Our Parks Search is loaded with over 700 entries covering thousands of acres of public lands, the majority of which are completely free to visit.
+Looking for specifics like a beach & playground, hike trail, bike ride or the perfect place to pitch a tent?
 Search by all of these amenities and more.

-There’s never any charge to explore at one of these Twin Cities-area nature centers or green playgrounds.
+There’s never any charge for visitors to explore at one of these Twin Cities-area nature centers or green playgrounds.

 Enjoy free play nooks to park the kids while you attempt to unwind with a warm cup and a snack.